You've stumbled upon the idea to build a meal prep business and now you're ready to take the next steps.

 The space we leased was a pizza restaurant that we had to tear down and build it to our requirements.
 Later on, we then leased the two locations next to us for additional space to prepare our meals.

 If you are planning to start a meal prep delivery business, the costs are relatively low.
-This of course, depends on if you decide to start the business on your own or bring on a big team at first.
+This, of course, depends on if you decide to start the business with lean expenses or bringing in a large team and spending more money.

 We’ve outlined two common scenarios for “pre-opening” costs of a meal prep delivery business and outline the costs you should expect for each: